Last updated on August 12, 2026

 Roost of Drakes | Illustration by Bayard Wu

-This deck shows a current mix of kicker payoff cards and kicker cards, and you can see it in action here.
-Simic () is the color combination that has the most kicker cards and payoffs.
+This was a former Standard deck that's since rotated and now fits into Pioneer, though not in a competitive sense.
+This deck shows a mix of kicker cards and payoffs, and you can see it in action here.
 The main payoff cards are Roost of Drakes and Verazol, the Split Current.

-Roost of Drakes makes a 2/2 token each time a spell is kicked and even works with itself since you can play a cheap Roost for one mana and kick the second one for four.
+Roost of Drakes makes a 2/2 token each time a spell is kicked and even works with itself since you can play a cheap Roost for 1 mana and kick the second one for 4.
 Verazol allows you to copy a kicked spell, generating card advantage while being a win condition.
-Another payoff is Coralhelm Commander since it cares about kicked spells, and you loot each time a kicked spell is cast.
+Another payoff is Coralhelm Commander since it loots each time a kicked spell is cast.

 You have some kicker removal in the form of Into the Roil and Bubble Snare.
 Vine Gecko is the glue that holds this deck together since it makes your kicked cards cheaper, and it grows with each kicked spell.
 Murasa Sproutling is card advantage and recursion like an Eternal Witness in this deck.